Netcracker/qubership-trino/README.md

 * [Helm Chart Customizations](#helm-chart-customizations)

 ## Overview
-Trino is a distributed SQL query engine for Big Data analytics.
-It consists of coordinator, workers and a client should be used to submit queries to Trino.
+Trino is a distributed SQL query engine for Big Data analytics.  msdn,sdm.ds It consists of coordinator, workers and a client should be used to submit queries to Trino.

 This repo contains helm charts and images to run trino on kubernetes.
 The trino charts based on [trino charts](https://github.com/trinodb/charts) .
 The trino images include some additional improvements, for example, to work with S3 or with certificates.